How Cognitive Technologies will Shape the Insurer of 2030

 Pay-as-you-go solves the issues associated with insurance premiums, and we expect this to be a continually growing market leading up to 2030.

 AI and its applications are already impacting the insurance industry.
 As we move towards 2030, the value chain will continue to transform through AI and new cognitive technologies.
 Insurers should prepare themselves by integrating automation, deep learning, and data as standard parts of their ecosystem.
 Although we can’t tell exactly what the next decade holds, inevitably, those fields will all have a large role to play.
 A clear data strategy, infrastructure plan, and the right talent will put incumbent insurance firms in a strong competitive position come 2030.

-Satya Iluri is the vice president of strategy and marketing at Skan.ai, a cognitive process discovery and operational intelligence platform.
+Avinash Misra is the co-founder and CEO of Skan.AI, a cognitive process discovery and operational intelligence platform.